-So we have had made the math, and taking a tour is more convenient if you are a party of fewer than 6 persons.
+So we have done the math, and taking a tour is more convenient if you have a party of fewer than 6 people.

-2. From Cancun to Chichen Itza by Private Tour
+2. From Cancun to Chichen Itza with an organized Private Tour

-In case you are a Family of 5 – 6 participants or more, you might consider taking a private tour to Chichen Itza.
+If you are a Family of 5 – 6 participants or more, you might consider taking a private tour of Chichen Itza.
 The extra investment is not much, but the benefits are.

-Some of the Benefits to take a private Tour are:
+Some of the Benefits of taking a private Tour are:

-- When you take an organized tour, you have to consider that the tourist companies will pick up most of the participants at the hotel, and this could take time.
-This is not necessarily bad since you give some of your time to reduce the trip’s cost.
+- When you take an organized tour, you must consider that the tourist companies will pick up most of the hotel participants, which could take time.
+This is not necessarily bad since you spend some time reducing the trip’s cost.

 - You can choose your schedule if you take a private tour.

-- The Tour company could recommend places you can go that are not that comun for tour companies.
-Most of the tours you will see out there are planed quasi in the same way since the most convenient way for big groups.
+- The Tour company could recommend places you can go that are not that common for tour companies.
+Most of the tours you will see out there are planned quasi-in the same way since the most convenient way for big groups.

 3. From Cancun to Chichen Itza by Car

 The other way is to rent a car in Cancún.
-The highway 180 D is in perfect condition and is a straight line until Piste Town’s deviation.
-From the deviation drive 20 minutes to Chichen Archeological Zone.
+Highway 180 D is in perfect condition and has a straight line until Piste Town’s deviation.
+From the deviation, drive 20 minutes to Chichen Archeological Zone.